Open-EO/openeo-geotrellis-kubernetes/README.md

 To meet all these shortcomings, the GoogleCloudPlatform has developed the [spark-on-k8s-operator][5].
 This operator provides a way to schedule Spark applications as native Kubernetes resources, using CRD's (Custom Resource Definitions).
 The operator will also manage the lifecycle of the Spark applications and provide many other features (see the Github repo for a complete feature list).

 Now that we've chosen to use the operator instead of regular `spark-submit` commands, we have to get the operator installed on the cluster.
 The easiest way to perform the installation, is by using the [Helm chart][6].
 Installation instructions on how to install Helm can be found [here][7].
-It is important that you install it on the same host as where you run `kubectl` from, as Helm uses the same configuration to authenticate against your cluster.

 With Helm installed, we can now install the operator.
 To start, we need to add the Helm chart repository to Helm:

 ```
-helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator
+helm repo add spark-operator https://googlecloudplatform.github.io/spark-on-k8s-operator
 ```

-This makes all the incubator charts available to your Helm installation.
-With `helm search repo` you can see what charts are available.

 You can choose in which Kubernetes namespace the spark operator will be installed.
-In this guide. we'll create a separate namespace for the operator and for the Spark jobs.
+In this guide. we'll create a separate namespace for the operator and one for the Spark jobs.
 The namespace for the Spark jobs should be created separately, as the Helm chart doesn't create it for us.

 ```
 kubectl create namespace spark-jobs
-helm install incubator/sparkoperator --generate-name --create-namespace --namespace spark-operator --set sparkJobNamespace=spark-jobs --set enableWebhook=true --set operatorVersion=v1beta2-1.1.2-2.4.5
+helm install sparkoperator --generate-name --create-namespace --namespace spark-operator --set sparkJobNamespace=spark-jobs --set webhook.enable=true --set image.tag=v1beta2-1.3.0-3.1.1
 ```

 Let's break down the different options passed to the `helm install` command: